rickstaa/stable-gym/docs/source/envs/envs.rst

 .. note::

-    The robotics environments of the Stable Gym package were moved into a separate package called :ros_gazebo_gym:`Ros Gazebo Gym <>`.
+    The ROS robotics environments of the Stable Gym package were moved into a separate package called :ros_gazebo_gym:`Ros Gazebo Gym <>`.